-- 20 the fluxes from all platforms are normalized by the reference sensible heat flux derived from the LAS, 55 W m-2 and 45 W m-2 on 20 and 21 October 2008, respectively.
-Similarly the measuring heights (Fig. 8, ordinate) are normalized by the boundary layer depth, 450 m and 600 m on 20 and 21 October 2008, respectively.
-Under conditions of forced convection H can be assumed to diminish below the entrainment zone around - 0.8 ABL depth (Deardorff, 1974; Sorbjan, 2006).
+from the LAS, 55 W m-2 and 45 W m-2 on 20 and 21 October 2008, respectively.
+Similarly, the measuring heights (Fig. 8, ordinate) are normalized by the boundary layer depth, 450 m and 600 m on 20 and 21 October 2008, respectively.
+Under conditions of forced convection, H can be assumed to diminish below the entrainment zone around 0.8 ABL depth (Deardorff, 1974; Sorbjan, 2006).
 This allows us to approximate the vertical gradient of H, for which the measurements of LAS and 2.4 m EC are used as surface flux reference.
 The tower measurements at 50 m and 90 m approximately follow the vertical flux gradient derived from the EC surface flux measurements.
-However it is evident that any H measured by tower EC and extrapolated to flight altitude is lower by 25-40 % compared to the LAS.
-At the same time H measured by the WSMA is \leq 25 % lower compared to the LAS, but 15-25 % higher compared to the tower measurements.
-Differing source areas of the measurements (Fig. 9) qualify as potential reason for
+However, it is evident that any H measured by tower EC and extrapolated to flight altitude is lower by 25-40% compared to the LAS.
+At the same time, H measured by the WSMA is ≤ 25 % lower compared to the LAS, but 15-25% higher compared to the tower measurements.

-- the observed differences in the sensible heat flux.
-In absence of a better estimate the LAS footprint was derived from the turbulence statistics at the 50 m tower EC measurement, and weighted along the LAS path (Meijninger et al., 2002; Wang et al., 1978).
-While southerlies prevailed on 20 October 2008 (Fig. 9a), south-westerly winds were observed on 21 October 2008 (Fig. 9b).
-Despite weaker winds on 20 October 2008 the - footprint extend of the tower measurements is longer compared to 21 October 2008.
-This can be explained by different surface roughness upwind of the measurements and corresponding differences in the mechanical generation of turbulence ($0.2 < u < 0.5$).
-The roughness lengths are $\approx 10^{-4}$ m (water upwind) and $\approx 10^{-2}$ m (forest upwind) on 20 and 21 October 2008, respectively. - The overlap of the source areas of the tower and WSMA measurements with the LAS measurement was <10% on 20 October 2008.
-On 21 October 2008 however the overlap of WSMA and LAS increased to 37%, while remaining <10% between tower and LAS measurements.
+Differing source areas of the measurements (Fig. 9) qualify as a potential reason for the observed differences in the sensible heat flux.
+In absence of a better estimate, the LAS footprint was derived from the turbulence statistics at the 50 m tower EC measurement, and weighted along the LAS path (Meijninger et al., 2002; Wang et al., 1978).
+While southerlies prevailed on 20 October 2008 (Fig. 9a), southwesterly winds were observed on 21 October 2008 (Fig. 9b).
+Despite weaker winds on 20 October 2008, the footprint extent of the tower measurements is longer compared to 21 October 2008.
+This can be explained by different surface roughness upwind of the measurements and corresponding differences in the mechanical generation of turbulence $(0.2 < u < 0.5)$.
+The roughness lengths are $\approx 10^{-4}$ m (water upwind) and $\approx 10^{-2}$ m (forest upwind) on 20 and 21 October 2008, respectively.

+The overlap of the source areas of the tower and WSMA measurements with the LAS measurement was < 10% on 20 October 2008.
+On 21 October 2008, however, the overlap of WSMA and LAS increased to 37\%, while remaining < 10% between tower and LAS measurements.
 Despite the increasing overlap, WSMA and LAS fluxes did not agree as well as on the previous day.
-The footprints of all measurements was - dominated by contributions from arable land, which generally were >90%.
-Only the 90 m tower EC measurement on 20 October 2008 had significant contributions from water bodies (13%) and forest (6%).
-Nevertheless this measurement encloses the tower vertical flux gradient well within its random error (Fig. 8).
+The footprints of all measurements were dominated by contributions from arable land, which generally were > 90%.
+Only the 90 m tower EC measurement on 20 October 2008 had significant contributions from water bodies (13\%) and forest (6\%).
+Nevertheless, this measurement encloses the tower vertical flux gradient well within its random error (Fig. 8).